zeneight/zeneight-hugo/content/posts/you-can-do-it.md

 +++
-title = "Being a Clown"
+title = "You can do it"
-description = "Menjadi seorang badut" type = ["posts","post"]
+description = "Kamu bisa melakukannya" type = ["posts","post"]
 tags = [
     "life"
 ]
-date = "2023-10-10"
+date = "2023-10-18"
 categories = [
     "daylog"
 ]